rust-lang/book/src/ch03-02-data-types.md

 represent a lot more than just ASCII.
 Accented letters, Chinese/Japanese/Korean ideographs, emoji, and zero width spaces are all valid `char`s in Rust.
 Unicode Scalar Values range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF` inclusive.
-A "character" isn’t really a concept in Unicode, however, so your human intuition for what a "character" is may not match up with what a `char` is in Rust.
-We'll discuss this in detail in the Strings section of Chapter 8.
+A “character” isn’t really a concept in Unicode, however, so your human intuition for what a “character” is may not match up with what a `char` is in Rust.
+We’ll discuss this in detail in the Strings section of Chapter 8.

 ### Compound Types